Renovating Your Home? Tips for Saving Time and Money

 - Home Equity Loan: This is a fixed-rate loan with a set principal and interest amounts that make it easy to fit the payments into your budget.

 - Cash Out Refinance: This allows you to convert equity in your home into cash by creating a new mortgage for a larger amount than the original.
-You receive the difference between the two loans in cash at closing.
-This is possible because, as the borrower, you only owe the original mortgage amount to the lending institution.
+If you currently have a mortgage, you will receive the difference between your new and existing mortgage in cash at closing.
+If you don’t have an existing mortgage, you will establish a new mortgage secured by your home equity and receive the proceeds in cash.

 Rate and closing costs may vary by product and each has varying levels of complexity based on factors unique to you (how much is still owed on the home, assessed value, and so on).
 Be sure to consult with a banker or trusted mortgage loan officer for more information.